jessiepelosi/ferntxms/README.md

-# ferntxms
+# Fern Transcriptomes
-Fern transcriptome analysis
+Fern transcriptome analysis- split into two folder, 1) Assembly and Annotation and 2) Phylotranscriptomics.